-In support of the Company's growth strategy, Nu Skin Hong Kong intends to (i) promote distributor growth, retention and leadership development through local initiatives, (ii) capitalize on the size of the nutritional supplements market by promoting the recently introduced LifePak product and expanding the current product offerings in Hong Kong to include additional Nu Skin personal care and IDN products, and (iii) stimulate purchases from inactive distributors through direct mail campaigns.
+In support of the Company's growth strategy, Nu Skin Hong Kong intends to (i) promote distributor growth, retention and leadership development through local initiatives, (ii) capitalize on the size of the nutritional supplements market by promoting the recently introduced LifePak product and expanding the current product offerings in Hong Kong to include additional Nu Skin personal care and IDN products, and (ii) stimulate purchases from inactive distributors through direct mail campaigns.

 South Korea.
 The Company, through its subsidiary Nu Skin Korea, commenced operations in South Korea in February 1996.
-According to the WFDSA, the direct selling channel in South Korea generated approximately \$1.8 billion in sales of goods and services in 1996.
+According to the WFDSA, the direct selling channel in South Korea generated approximately \$1.7 billion in sales of goods and services in 1995.
 South Korea's direct sales legislation, which went into effect in July 1995, requires companies to comply with numerous provisions, such as local registration, reporting of certain operating results and dissemination to distributors of certain information regarding the laws.
 See "Risk Factors--Government Regulations of Direct Selling Activities" and "--Government Regulation of Products and Marketing."

-The Company had sales in South Korea of approximately \$122 million and \$63 million for 1996 and the first six months of 1997, respectively, making the Company the second largest direct seller in the country.
-As of June 30, 1997, Nu Skin Korea offered 51 of the 89 Nu Skin personal care products and none of the IDN products.
-Additionally, Nu Skin Korea offered 3 shades of Nu Colour MoistureShade Liquid Finish designed specifically for Korean consumers.
-In August 1997, Nu Skin Korea introduced LifePak in South Korea.
+The Company had sales in South Korea of approximately \$122 million and \$40 million for 1996 and the first three months of 1997, respectively, making the Company the second largest direct seller in the country.
+Nu Skin Korea currently offers 43 of the 89 Nu Skin personal care products and none of the IDN products.
 Nu Skin Korea was among the first foreign-owned firms to register and begin operations under the new direct selling legislation.
-Management believes that significant competition may soon enter the South Korean market.
+Management believes that significant competition may soon enter the South Korea market.
 See "Risk Factors--Competition."

 The Company believes that revenue from its South Korean operations is following a pattern similar to that experienced by the Company in certain of its other markets, where initial rapid revenue growth has been followed by a short period of stable or declining revenue.
-The Company experienced a significant decline in its second quarter revenue in South Korea from revenue in the first quarter of 1997 and anticipates an additional significant decline in the third quarter of 1997.
+The Company anticipates a significant decline in its second quarter revenue in South Korea from revenue in the first quarter of 1997.
+The Company expects that this anticipated decline in South Korean revenue will be offset by revenue gains in the Company's other markets in the second quarter.

 The Company believes that the anticipated revenue decline in South Korea is partially reflective of the typical business cycle experienced in new markets and partially the result of other factors specific to South Korea.
 These other factors include recent activities by the South Korean government and campaigns by a coalition of consumer protection and trade organizations against producers of luxury and foreign goods, in general, and certain network marketing companies, in particular, that have drawn negative media attention.
 Although the Company has not been the focus of these campaigns, management believes that the media attention has negatively impacted the business environment generally.
 See "--Potential Effects of Adverse Publicity."
-An additional factor which the Company believes has contributed to the revenue decline in South Korea is the focus of key distributors on other recently-opened markets, including Thailand.
+An additional factor which the Company believes may contribute to the anticipated second quarter revenue decline in South Korea is the focus of key distributors on other recently-opened markets, including Thailand.